 New Business Normal Ventures Will Mutate

 The pandemic1 has shown us the insecurity of our business system, which has become very vulnerable, and all too frequently operating on the false premise that companies exist for shareholders, not stakeholders (everyone touched by it).
 We need to explore new possibilities in order to change and be open to emerging possibilities, too.
-We have a need to reimagine what makes sense for us all.
+We have a need to re-imagine what makes sense for us all.

 Why is Business?

-The biggest change to new business normal has to be about WHY is business?
+new business normal: a picture of Simon Sinek's book' Start With Why' More and more business do just that.The biggest change to new business normal has to be about WHY is business?
 The answer is not easy.
-I’d start with thinking about it from the perspective of everyone involved and everyone affected, since business is about the allocation of resources.
-We can see that in the US healthcare example, resources are not allocated fairly, and in 2018, 27.9 million people were without health insurance at all.
-That figure is projected to increase by millions, if there’s no change in policy.
+I’d start with thinking about it from the perspective of everyone involved and everyone impacted, since business is about the allocation of resources.
+In the US healthcare example, resources are not allocated fairly, and according to the CDC, 8.2 per cent, or 27.2 million, of Americans of all ages did not have health insurance in 2024.
+That figure is projected to increase by millions.

 Why Be Generous to a Selfish Industry?